 Standards should be set to distinguish the space around the logo which is referred to as clear space.
 This helps ensure the distance from other graphic elements that surround the logo.
 Ultimately, clear space increases the visibility and impression on the audience.

-deBroome positions an “e” to define the clear space
+deBroome defines “x” and uses it to determine the clear space

 Companies should consider establishing guidelines for logo sizes.
 This prevents any text or image within a logo from being unreadable when being minimized.